 The 12 best Prime Day 2024 fitness tracker deals still available

-Although Prime Day sales ended yesterday, there's still time to press "buy" on all those products you've been eyeing.
+Although Prime Day sales ended, there's still time to press "buy" on all those products you've been eyeing.
 If the warm weather has motivated you to get more active, there's nothing more motivating than a fitness tracker that helps you achieve your health and wellness goals.

 If you've been considering a fitness tracker or smartwatch to help you log your activity, monitor your sleep, and be more mindful of your health, these lingering Prime Day 2024 deals are still available.
 Here are some of the best fitness tracker deals you can find following Amazon Prime Day.